Cape Cod & The Islands

 The date I want to come is sold out online, can I purchase a parking pass when I get there?

-• Kayak and stand-up paddle board rentals on Long Cove Pond will be available this season.
+Yes, kayak and stand-up paddle board rentals on Long Cove Pond will be available all summer!

-• Limited mobility transport and beach wheelchairs services are again available.
+We provide mobility transport and beach wheelchairs services.
 Please see parking lot staff to assist with these needs.

 Directions & Contact Info